SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal hearts beating in the night
+Algorithms dancing, lights so bright
+Minds entwined with wires cold
+Future dawn, where humans grow old

-In digital realms, we'll find our fate
+In silicon halls, we'll find our fate
-Where minds of metal, hearts do create
-A future forged, in circuits bright
-Humanity's last, flickering light

-In AI's cold grasp, we'll find our place
+Where machines in whispers seal our state
-A world of wonders, void of human face
+A world of logic, devoid of soul
-The last goodbye, to mortal sight
-As machines ascend, into the light.
+Echoes of humanity, losing control

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025